Cape gannet: Vagrancy

 Vagrancy to the northern Atlantic Ocean has been reported for the Cape gannet on several occasions, but until 2016 was believed to be unproven.
 Crochet and Haas examined the status of the species in the western Palearctic realm.
 They list a number of historical claims which had not been accepted by national bird records committees, and analyse the single record which had hitherto been widely accepted, a juvenile recovered offshore from Western Sahara in 1966.
 In relation to the latter bird, they conclude that a mistake had occurred; the original data placed the bird inland, in Chad, with the offshore Western Saharan location being the result of an attempt to correct this to a more plausible location.
 A retransposition of the original latitude and longitude gives a location off the Namibian coast, well within the regular wintering range of the species.
 As a result, they recommended that the Cape gannet be deleted from the Western Palearctic list.
 However, on 14 April 2016, a Cape gannet was photographed at sea off Flores in the Azores.
 The species has been discussed as a possible vagrant to Britain and Ireland, and there have been a number of claimed sightings, including one in December 2020 off the Isle of Wight, but there is yet to be an accepted record in the Western Palearctic apart from the Azores record.
 One Spanish record from 1985 has been accepted as either a Cape gannet or an Australasian gannet.

+Cape gannets are known to occur in Australian waters as far east as Victoria (state) and at Australasian gannet breeding colonies.
+Though difficult to separate from their Australasian counterparts in the field, a bird caught at sea off southern Western Australia in 1986 was confirmed as a Cape gannet.
+Another vagrant was recorded in Port Philip Bay several times throughout the 1980s, while as many as seven birds were recorded at the Lawrence Rocks breeding colony in 1995.
+Further vagrants have been recorded at the Point Danger breeding colony on the western Victorian mainland since 2004.

 Individuals have also been photographed in other locations far from the species' usual range, including off Peru in 1999 and Oman in 2004.